-concept of functional was no evidence that Student mostly used the decision-making student's arguments process was derived case.
-Limited use of data to support the outcomes based on essons learned and presented.
-More or integration.
-There general statements better quantitative corrective actions. errors in the data nformation was demonstrate his/ to make his/her overall strategy.
-Student did not rom the firm's predict future her ability to or there were needed
+concept of functional vas no evidence that the decision-making Student mostly used student's arguments case.
+Limited use of process was derived outcomes based on essons learned and data to support the presented.
+More or general statements ntegration.
+There better quantitative corrective actions. errors in the data nformation was demonstrate his/ to make his/her Student did not overall strategy. rom the firm's predict future ner ability to or there were needed